WomensLaw sirve y apoya a todas las personas sobrevivientes.

 Ver Todo

-How do I get my protective order enforced in another state?
+How do I get my protection order enforced in another state?

-Federal law does not require you to take any special steps to get your protective order enforced in another state.
+You don’t have to take any special steps to get your domestic abuse protection order enforced in another state.

 1 18 U.S.C. § 2265(d)(2)

-Do I need anything special to get my protective order enforced in another state?
+Do I need anything special to get my protection order enforced in another state?

-If the copy you originally received was not a certified copy, you can go to the court that gave you the order and ask the clerk’s office for a certified copy.
+The copy you originally got may or may not have been a certified copy.
+If you do not have a certified copy, call or go to the court that gave you the order.
+Ask the clerk’s office for a certified copy.
+You can find contact information on our Mississippi Courthouse Locations page.

-Note: It is a good idea to keep a copy of the order with you at all times.
-You will also want to bring several copies of the order with you when you move to leave copies of the order at your work place, at your home, at the children’s school or daycare, in your car, with a sympathetic neighbor, and so on.
-You can give a copy to the security guard or person at the front desk where you live and/or work along with a picture of the abuser and you can give a copy of the order to anyone who is named in and protected by the order.
+Note: It’s a good idea to keep a copy of the order with you at all times.
+Bring several copies with you when you move.
+Leave copies at your workplace, at your home, at your children’s school or daycare, in your car, with a trusted neighbor, and so on.
+Give a copy to the security guard or the front desk person, if there is one, where you live or work.
+Give a copy of the protection order to anyone who is named in and protected by the order.

 Can I get someone to help me?
 Do I need a lawyer?